 Accessibility isn’t just about doing the right thing.
 It’s good for business.
 Destinations like Brighton and Portsmouth are seeing the benefits of being more inclusive by attracting a wider range of visitors, including families with strollers and perhaps elderly tourists.
 When places are easy for everyone to navigate, more people visit, which means more money spent in local shops, restaurants, and hotels.

-“Making tourism more accessible isn’t just about helping people with disabilities,” says Daniel Stone.
+“Making tourism more accessible isn’t just about helping people with disabilities,” says Daniel.
 “It’s about opening doors for everyone!
 Whether it’s individuals with significant mobility issues or older people who need a little extra help.
 When you make things accessible, you’re inviting more people to enjoy what your destination has to offer, which benefits the entire local economy.”

 On the flip side, inaccessible destinations are losing out on potential visitors.
 Whether it’s people with long term health conditions, or those recovering from injuries; people will choose a staycation that’s easier to navigate.
 East Suffolk and Dorset are great examples of areas that are improving accessibility for everyone, making their regions more welcoming for all types of travellers.